 Unfortunately, nothing in this world is immune to time and the toll aging brings with it.
 The older your roof is, the more difficult it can be to adequately repair without it becoming a cascade of new issues that need to be repaired.
-The general rule of thumb is that a roof over 15 years old should be strongly considered for replacement.
+The general rule of thumb is that a roof over 15 years old should be strongly considered for roof replacement.
 If it's any newer than that, however, a roofing service can easily repair small damages or wear and tear so that it's as good as new!

 Looking for water damage is one of the greatest tips to help decide whether repairing or replacing your roof is the right call.
 Water damage is often obvious, appearing as a dark spot on your roof.
 If the dark spot feels soft and takes up a large part of your roof, you should absolutely consider getting a roof replacement.
 If the water damage is minimal, you can instead consider repairs to get more out of your roof investment.